 And wow of wow!
-What is better than finding a gorgeous hidden gem?
+What’s better than finding a gorgeous hidden gem?
 Well finding a hidden gem within a hidden gem!
 The Wulaba Track is a boardwalk that takes you along Parramatta River, through the mangroves, to Glades Bay Park.
 It has a secret, enchanted garden feel to it.

 And tucked along the walk are two wonderful additional surprises – a street library and brick maze!

-We walked down to Glades Bay from Peel Park, via Bill Mitchell Park.
-There is a car park at the Morrison Road entrance to Bill Mitchell Park.
+We usually walk down to Glades Bay from Peel Park, via Bill Mitchell Park.
+There’s a car park at the Morrison Road entrance to Bill Mitchell Park.
 And further along is a sports field and toilets.

 Once you walk across the sports field, you will find the start of the Wulaba Track on the left hand side.